Online Inquiry

 The amount of stagnant dirty water in the ship's bilge is too small, so conventional anodes cannot provide protection.
 Experiments have been conducted using conductive adhesives to attach very flat anodes to polished surfaces, but the results showed that this method is not very effective.
 However, using aluminum or zinc alloy wire anodes with a steel core has yielded better results.
 These wire anodes have a diameter of 6 to 10 mm and are laid in a ring shape directly on the deck.
 They pass through fixed structural components and are secured in place with brazing.
 Sprinkling zinc powder on the relevant areas can increase activity and provide additional protection.
 Sprinkling 10 to 100 micrometers of zinc powder in corrosion pits can achieve good localized protection, but it is necessary to sprinkle zinc powder regularly, such as every 3 to 6 months.
 The wire anodes can be used for 2 years after installation.

-Understanding the Significance of Magnesium Anode Sets in Corrosion Protection
+Understanding Magnesium Anodes: A Key Component in Corrosion Protection

 Focus on the development and production of cathodic protection materials